-A nurse’s video on Facebook has gone viral, with over half a million views in three days.
+Nurse Blake's video on TikTok has gone viral, with over half a million views in three days.

 The 29-second clip shows nurse influencer, Nurse Blake, watching a comedy bit that trashes nurses.
 So who is the comedian, and what was so bad about the bit?